 We kindly remind you to purchase tickets in advance since the number of tickets is limited.

-If you’re having any difficulties with the payment – please write us an email with the number of tickets + your full name – then we will put you on the list and you could pay at the door.
-OK?
+If you’re having any difficulties with the payment – please write us an email with the number of tickets + your full name – then we will find a solution for you.

 Solist and leader: Federico Delpra – Flute